English Functional Skills

 About this course

-We run English Functional Skills course at Entry Level 3, Level 1 and Level 2.
+We offer English Functional Skills courses at Entry Level 3, Level 1 and Level 2.
 These courses help to develop a basic level of practical and transferable skills in English, which will be useful in work and life.
-There are 3 units:
+These qualifications include 3 units:

 - Speaking, Listening and Communication